Skip to main content

 June 4-7, 2026

-Raleigh, NC at the Raleigh Convention and Performing Arts Center
+Raleigh, NC at the Raleigh Convention and

-Watch this spot.
+Save the dates and watch this spot.
 With the 2026 AAW Symposium coming to Raleigh, WGNC is creating a dedicated information page that will be coming soon.

 Check back frequently for updates about WGNC's role in next years symposium, volunteer opportunities, AAW updates and more information as it becomes available.